Grassland

 Jon Hawkins - Surrey Hills Photography

-What we are doing
+What The Wildlife Trusts are doing

-We are working to ensure that precious grassland habitats and traditional management techniques are not lost.
 Careful grazing with traditional breeds and hay-cutting at the right time are some of the ways our fragile grassland habitats are kept in good condition.
-We are also working closely with farmers and landowners to promote wildlife-friendly practices for managing grassland habitats.
+We also work closely with farmers and landowners to promote wildlife-friendly practices for managing grassland habitats.